TareKhalifa/RISC-V-Pipelined/README.md

 # RISC-V-Pipelined
+Group Members:
+Tarek Khalifa
+Nada Askar
+Omar Hesham

-Pipelined RISCV32I processor with single memory
+Pipelined RISCV32I processor with single memory.
+The implementation includes all RV32I instructions except for the fence and crs instructions.
+The implementation includes compressed instructions.